navinpc2/UUID/README.md

 Source code structure:

 A solution named “UUID” has been created, with the following 3 projects:

-1.UUIDTest - It contains Unit Test cases.
+1. UUIDTest - It contains Unit Test cases.

-2.UUIDContract - It contains interface of the logic to find longest increasing subsequence.
+2. UUIDContract - It contains interface of the logic to find longest increasing subsequence.

-3.UUIDImplementtion - It contains actual implementation of the logic.
+3. UUIDImplementtion - It contains actual implementation of the logic.

 Naming convention: